Python for .NET Developers Transcripts

 1:17 Once you get used to this, though, it's totally fine it's just different.
 We also have a regular function we have, which is drive.

-1:24 We have a property, which is is electric so that's a computer property.
+1:24 We have a property, which is electric so that's a computer property.
 And we have abstract methods as well and that's our refuel.

 1:32 You want to drive from car class and be implemented or instantiated you've got to implement refuel.